 Join us as we explore Epping Forest and discover more about the nature and wildlife that lives here.

-Learn how to use your camera to achieve interesting photographs of spring flora and fauna and take good macro/close-up pictures using different angles.
-Demystify your camera and create some lasting images.
+Discover how to capture the glorious autumn colours and achieve interesting photographs of the season’s woodland flora and fauna.
+Very often the image we take with our camera doesn’t reflect the same feelings of awe and beauty we felt when viewing the scene.
+Demystify your camera and find out how to take good close-up pictures using different angles.
 At the end of the session there will be a chance to see the results and some tips on post-processing to help make a good image great.

 Before You Attend